pcmillerAcme/docs/index.md

 ## /anims-html

-/anims-html returns a human browsable web page flat listing of the available animations.
+/anims-html returns a human readable web page flat listing of the available animations.
 Each listing is a valid request for the 'anim' argument of the '/new' resource.

 <a href="http://service.acme.codes/anims-html">http://service.acme.codes/anims-html</a>

 ## /anims-json

-/anims-json returns a machine readable JSON string heirarchy definition of available animations.
+/anims-json returns a machine readable JSON string hierarchy definition of available animations.
 Each listing is a valid request for the 'anim' argument of the '/new' resource.
 Additional information is also supplied per animation.

 <a href="http://service.acme.codes/anims-json">http://service.acme.codes/anims-json</a>